qbap/a7-ios7-downgrader/README.md

 `sudo ./semaphorin.sh <the version you downgraded to previously> --boot`

-for example you may write `sudo ./semaphorin.sh 7.1.2 --boot` if you downgraded to ios 7.1.2 earlier
+For example, if you downgraded to iOS 7.1.2, you would use `sudo ./semaphorin.sh 7.1.2 --boot`.

-it should then boot ios as normal and be jailbroken
+It should boot to your requested iOS version normally and jailbroken.

 ## Setup.app bypass